 The next year, a friend of mine was at another plant sale, and found a variegated Daphne for a really good price.
 So she bought it for me.

-And that’s how I learned both how finicky Daphne is and why I wanted it in my garden anyway.
+So that’s how I learned both how finicky Daphne is, and why I wanted it in my garden anyway.

 Since then, I have accumulated a few more Daphne shrubs (and had a couple more die), but I think I have finally figured out how to grow them successfully.

-Keep reading to find out what I’ve learned about Daphne plant care.
+Keep reading to find out what I’ve learned about growing Daphne bushes.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.